How to Sell a Tenanted Property in the UK: A Guide for Landlords

 When negotiating with potential buyers, it’s important to be clear about the terms of the tenancy agreement.
 This includes the rent that the tenant is currently paying and any obligations that the landlord has under the agreement.

-It’s also important to be transparent about any repairs or maintenance that may be required in the future.
+It’s also important to be transparent about any repairs or maintenance that may be required.
 You should let potential buyers know what the condition of the property is and any work that may need to be done.

 It’s important to remember that the tenant has the right to remain in the property until the end of their tenancy agreement.
 This means that any new buyer will become the landlord and will have to honour the terms of the existing agreement.